-- Information gathered at enrolment including interviews with parent and pupils, induction data and evidence gathering and information provided from school and professionals records and reports Pupils complete a wellbeing survey on arriving at SVC and the information derived from the surveys is are used to develop support in areas of wellbeing and mental health both as a whole school and as individual provision. - Pupils have regular daily contact with their tutors and are given time and space to develop trusting relationships with all staff. - Zones of Regulation is a programme used implicitly, and explicitly, to support pupils with emotional-regulation. - ELSA trained staff offer 1:1 support with emotional literacy. - Social skills groups are run to help pupils improve their social development, relationship and communication skills. - SVC have trained mental health first aiders to help support pupils' mental health and wellbeing. - External services including, Dramatherapy, music therapy and mentors are bought in to provide additional expertise in supporting mental health and wellbeing. - Personal, Social, Health Education (PSHE) is taught to promote pupils' spiritual, moral, social and cultural development and prepare all young people for the opportunities and responsibilities of life.
-The statutory framework of Relationships and Sex Education (RSE) is taught as part of the PSHE curriculum. - Pupils are encouraged to be part of the school council.

-We have a zero tolerance approach to bullying.
+- Information gathered at enrolment including interviews with parents/carers and pupils, induction data and evidence gathering and information provided from school and professionals records and reports are used to develop support in areas of wellbeing and mental health both as a whole school and as individual provision. - Pupils have regular daily contact with their tutors and are given time and space to develop trusting relationships with all staff. - Zones of Regulation is a programme used implicitly, and explicitly, to support pupils with emotional regulation. - ELSA trained staff offer 1:1 support with emotional literacy. - Social skills groups are run to help pupils improve their social development, relationship and communication skills. - trained mental health first aiders to help support pupils' mental health and wellbeing. - External services including, Dramatherapy, music therapy and mentors are bought in to provide additional expertise in supporting mental health and wellbeing. - Personal, Social, Health Education (PSHE) is taught to promote pupils' spiritual, moral, social and cultural development and prepare all young people for the responsibilities and opportunities of life.
+The statutory framework of Relationships and Sex Education (RSE) is taught as part of the PSHE curriculum. - Pupils are encouraged to be part of the school council. - We have a zero-tolerance approach to bullying.

-5.15 Working with other agencies
+15. Working with other agencies